“Have mercy upon us, O Lord, have mercy upon us,

 Lesson 3 – The Salubrious Power of Repentance

-Rather than issuing worldly laments (i.e. whinging complaints) we’re destined to repent of our dismay by returning to God to seek the favour and mercy of the Almighty.
+Rather than issuing worldly laments (i.e. whinging complaints) we’re destined to repent of our dismay by returning to God and seek the favour and mercy of the Almighty.
 This is a formula for blessing beyond our momentary comprehension.

 A wondrous protection is afforded us in the instant of repentance.
 Nothing else can claim us as we enter the Sanctuary—the Presence of the Lord.